michaeltieso/discourse-mediabot/README.md

 ### Topic-Level Format

-MediaBot supports two ways to trigger a response in new topics:
+Discourse MediaBot supports two ways to trigger a response in new topics:

 1. Using tags:
    - Add the 'movie' or 'tv' tag to your topic